greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/staff-internal-auditor_1_1.md

 ---
 title: Staff Internal Auditor
 description: responsible for planning, execution, and reporting of internal audits (e.g., SOX, financial, compliance, and operational) to evaluate processes and controls as identified in the annual internal audit plan.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/staff-internal-auditor_1_1/
+linkTitle: Staff Internal Auditor
+type: docs
 ---

 Additionally, they assist in the preparation and implementation of a risk-based audit plan to assess, report on, and make suggestions for improving the company's key operational and finance activities and internal controls.